-The first line of a test case consists of two distinct names, p and q, separated by a space.
-The second line of a test case consists of a single integer n that indicates the number of documents.
+The first line of input consists of two distinct names, p and q, separated by a space.
+The second line of consists of a single integer n that indicates the number of documents.
 Then the descriptions of n documents follow.